18F/handbook/_pages/software-tools/slack-admin.md

 Fill out the [user request form](https://docs.google.com/forms/d/e/1FAIpQLSfYQ-D82rIGwbCmwF3kAQERqczi5syVGq6GtmQNR6fhxRAA2Q/viewform?usp=sf_link).

-### Adding external collaborators

-We can invite people outside TTS to have access to a **single channel** on our Slack account.
-These single-channel users are free, and don't need financial authorization from TeamOps or security clearance from TTS Tech Portfolio.
-These users may include:
+## External collaborators

+Collaborators may include:

 - Vendors _under contract_ (not just a Terms of Service) with TTS
 - Vendors with GSA who are working on a project with TTS, for which we have an Memorandum of Understanding (MOU)
 - Partners at federal agencies whose projects are under an Interagency Agreement with TTS, or at state or local agencies whose projects are under an Intergovernmental Collaboration Act agreement with TTS.
-- Federal staff with government email addresses (for example, friends at the USDS, CFPB, other teams inside GSA, etc.).
-- Members of the public collaborating on an open source project in a public channel via [chat.18f.gov](https://chat.18f.gov).

-TTS reserves the right to bill for partners with access to more than channel your IAA / budget line at [the normal Slack user rate](https://slack.com/pricing).
-When possible, we prefer to set up shared channels with partners over having multi-channel guests.
+Note this does _not_ include:

+- The general public, for which we have [dedicated channels]({{site.baseurl}}/slack/#public-channels)
+- Other feds who we are not working with directly

+Contractors' level of access will be determined by the Contracting Officer (CO).
+By default, **contractors who are "embeddedd" in TTS (working on TTS projects most or full-time) can be added as full members, while other collaborators should be added as single or multi-channel guests**, as appropriate.

+Additonal exceptions, including a small number of close TTS collaborators at GSA, may be added as full Slack members at the discretion of the Technology Director.
+Examples might include the Chief Information Officer or FAS Commissioner.
+Ask in [#admins-slack](https://gsa-tts.slack.com/messages/admins-slack) if you'd like to add someone to this category.

+### Partner-specific channels

 You may want to invite partners, contractors, etc. to specific project channels to foster collaboration and asynchronous communication with the team.
-Most 18F projects [create](https://get.slack.help/hc/en-us/articles/201402297-Creating-a-channel) specific channels that end with `-partners`.
+Projects often [create](https://get.slack.help/hc/en-us/articles/201402297-Creating-a-channel) specific channels that end with `-partners`.

 1. [Create a `<project>-partners` channel](https://get.slack.help/hc/en-us/articles/201402297-Creating-a-channel), if you don't want them in an existing channel.
 1. Fill out the [user request form](https://docs.google.com/a/gsa.gov/forms/d/e/1FAIpQLSfYQ-D82rIGwbCmwF3kAQERqczi5syVGq6GtmQNR6fhxRAA2Q/viewform).

-A small number of close TTS collaborators at GSA may be full Slack members at the discretion of the head of infrastructure.
-Examples might include the Chief Information Officer or FAS Commissioner.
-Ask in [#admins-slack](https://gsa-tts.slack.com/messages/admins-slack) if you'd like to add someone to this category.

 ## Offboarding